-Frölunda established themselves as national hockey power in the late 1950s and won their first championship in 1965.
-After some difficult years in the late '80s and a re-building of Frölunda HC, the club stormed back to the top league, Elitserien and established a youth program which eventually led to championships in 2003 and 2005.
-Frölunda has throughout the years been Sweden’s best drawing club in attendance, regularly gathering crowds of 10,000-plus, and setting a Swedish record of 11,688 per game in 2007-08.
+Frölunda established themselves as a national hockey power in the late 1950s and won their first championship in 1965.
+After some difficult years in the late '80s and the re-building of Frölunda HC, the club stormed back to the top league, Elitserien and established a youth program which eventually led to championships in 2003 and 2005.
+Frölunda has throughout the years been Sweden’s best drawing club in attendance, regularly gathering crowds of 10,000-plus, and setting a Swedish record of 11,688 per game in 2007/08.

 In six CHL appearances, Frölunda have appeared in five Finals, winning four of them.
-They are the most successful team in CHL history to date.
+They are the most successful team in the CHL history to date.

-Official motto of Frölunda Indians
+Official motto of Frölunda Gothenburg

 - Four CHL titles in six seasons

-- Played in five finals
+- Played in five Finals

 - Back-to-back CHL trophies in 2016 & 2017, and 2019 & 2020